ministryofjustice/stg-typescript-template/README.md

 # stg-typescript-template

-A bootstrap template to create typescript clickable prototypes with deployment scripts to enable deployment on Cloud Platform hosting
+A bootstrap template to create typescript clickable prototypes with github action workflows to enable deployment on Cloud Platform hosting

 ## Why this isn't the HMPPS template